electrode-io/electrode-native/docs/platform-parts/bridge.md

 ## Electrode Native Bridge

-The Electrode Native bridge is a low-level bi-directional communication library used to simplify communication between the JavaScript and the native mobile application.
-It is not part of the Electrode Native repository itself--it resides in it's own [GitHub repository](https://github.com/electrode-io/react-native-electrode-bridge).
-The Electrode Native bridge is actually a React Native-native module and as with most native modules, it contains some JavaScript code as well as iOS and Android platform code.
+The [Electrode Native Bridge] is a low-level bi-directional communication library used to simplify communication between the JavaScript and the native mobile application. .
+The [Electrode Native Bridge] is actually a React Native-native module and as with most native modules, it contains some JavaScript code as well as iOS and Android platform code.
 Most of the Electrode Native bridge code is native (95% native/5% JavaScript).

 Communication through the Electrode Native bridge is based on message exchanges between JavaScript and the Native mobile application.
 The Electrode Native bridge processes three message types: `Request`, `Response`, and `Event`.